elthariel/cookbook-bind/README.md

     the  named.conf template.
   - Defaults to slave

-* `bind['zonesource']`
-  - The external zone data source, included examples are databag or ldap
-  - Defaults to databag.
-Should have no effect if no zone names exist in the bind `data_bag`.

 * `bind['options']`
   - Free form options for named.conf template
   - Defaults to an empty array.

-* `bind['allow_solo_search']`
-  - Boolean true/false, enabling chef-solo search
-  - Defaults to false

 * `bind['enable_log']`
   - Boolean, toggle bind query logging.
 Note this applies only to a dedicated log, such as a query log.